 We encourage you to complete your application early and submit all materials in advance of the deadline, Tuesday, January 14 at 11:59 p.m.
 ET.

 ABOUT THE ADDRESSING HEALTH DISPARITIES LEADERSHIP PROGRAM

-The Addressing Health Disparities Leadership Program will begin in late February 2018 and conclude in October 2018.
+The Addressing Health Disparities Leadership Program will begin in March 2020 and conclude in September 2020.
 Participants will engage in the following activities: